BekaHabesha/alx-higher_level_programming/0x00-python-hello_world/README.md

 # No. 3.
 Print integer
   * 3-print_number.py
     * Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
-    * fork must not be called if the command doesn’t exist

 # No. 4.
 Print float
   * 4-print_float.py
     * Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.